- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 This pretty much means any type of comfort break so if your ass has gone numb or your arms are starting to seize up, this is how you tell your buddies when riding a motorcycle.

 Cruising and adventuring can be thirsty business so a quick refreshment stop is always handy.
-This hand signal is pretty simple to give.
+This signal is pretty simple to give to your fellow riders.

 Bring your left fist to the left side of your helmet and put your thumb towards the side of your visor.
 What it’s kinda meant to look like is that you’re drinking from your fist through your thumb.